How to Save Democracy Podcast Por How to Save Democracy arte de portada

 Escúchala gratis

 Democracy is in trouble.
 Around the world, trust is breaking down, systems are creaking, and people are walking away.
 But we still believe in it.
 Not as something we have, but as something we do.
 How To Save Democracy is a podcast about repairing our relationship with democracy, hosted by Omezzine Khelifa and Jon Alexander, with producer Jo Barratt.
 We hold space for the hard conversations — the ones we all know we need to have.
-We’re starting with four pilot episodes — a Season Zero.
-But this is just the beginning. if you want more, we need your help.
+These first few episodes are just the beginning.
+But if you want more, we need your help.
 Sign up, spread the word, and if you can, support us.
 Let’s rebuild democracy together.© 2025 Biografías y Memorias Ciencia Política Ciencias Sociales Economía Gestión Gestión y Liderazgo Política y Gobierno

 Episodios